Joe Weisberg: Career

-A 1987 graduate of Yale University, Weisberg became a CIA officer three years after graduation, and after a short career with the Agency, Weisberg taught at The Summit School, a private special education high school in Queens, New York City until 2010 when he went on to pursue a career in television.
+A 1987 graduate of Yale University, Weisberg became a CIA officer three years after graduation, and after a short career with the Agency, Weisberg taught at The Summit School, a private special education high school in Jamaica Estates, Queens, New York City, until 2010 when he went on to pursue a career in television.
 One of his final projects at Summit School was helping students found the school newspaper, The Summit Sun.

-Weisberg wrote episodes for TNT's alien invasion series Falling Skies and the DirecTV legal drama Damages.
+Weisberg wrote episodes for the TNT alien invasion series Falling Skies and the DirecTV legal drama Damages.
 He then created The Americans, an FX series centering on two KGB sleeper agents, who pose as American citizens in Washington, D.C. during the 1980s.
 The Americans was executive-produced by Weisberg and Justified creator Graham Yost.
 In 2022, Weisberg co-created and showran the limited FX series The Patient.

 Weisberg authored two novels: 10th Grade and An Ordinary Spy.
 An Ordinary Spy was nominated for the Believer Book Award.

 Weisberg is also the author of the non-fiction book Russia Upside Down: An Exit Strategy for the Second Cold War, which was published in 2021.